 Meeting net zero goals is about more than technology development and purchases.
 It will require a new level of business management, improved operational processes, a more rigorous use of data analysis and better tools for decision making.

-As net zero goals bite, and economic practices like resource use reshape the business environment, organisations will need new models and to change their approach to value creation and capture.
-In parallel, government regulation and policy innovation will also play a critical role, as knowledge management can ensure new innovations flow to users, and the development of new products.
+As net zero goals bite, and economic practices like resource use reshape the business environment, organisations will need new models and change their approach to value creation to ensure innovations flow to users and in the development of new products.
+In parallel, innovation in government regulation and policy will also play a critical role, as new markets and incentives are created.

 Net zero will also reframe roles and responsibilities within a more sustainable economic model.
 This is likely to also result in what we might call ‘social innovation’, where we see greater civic empowerment and involvement in decision making, as societies become more conscious of the changes that are needed.

-Finally, these innovation threads will likely be joined by increased financial innovation, as the market develops and offers new instruments and mechanisms to manage new risks and lower the cost of capital in the emerging net zero economy.
+Finally, these innovation threads will likely be joined by increased financial innovation, as the market develops and offers new instruments and mechanisms to manage new risks and lower the cost of capital for the new ‘net zero infrastructure’.

 If all this seems a fanciful or utopian prediction, consider the process that has led to the incredible growth (and low unit cost) of off-shore wind power.
 A combination of these different types of innovation was behind the dramatic fall in prices in the offshore wind industry, with projects coming online between now and 2030 producing power at an average cost of less than £50 per megawatt-hour over the course of their lifetime, compared to around £160 per megawatt-hour of just a decade ago.
 Off-shore wind is seen as a national priority in many countries, an opportunity for greater energy independence.
 It has also seen incredible technological and digital innovation.